 What Are Legal Highs?

-Legal highs can be bought in head shops or online, making them easily accessible.
-As they cannot legally be labelled as safe for human consumption, they are often sold as plant food, bath salts or incense.
+Legal highs used to be available in head shops or online, making them easily accessible.
+As they cannot legally be labelled as safe for human consumption, they were often sold as plant food, bath salts or incense, but still often abused.

 Call our admissions line 24 hours a day to get help.